 Read on to learn all about hair extensions care, tips and, tricks to ensure your set lives a long and happy life.
 While we talk mostly about clip-in hair extensions, the information is applicable for most types of high-quality human Remy hair extensions.

 With regular care and attention, you can ensure your hair extensions last as long as possible and stay looking healthy.
-So, if you want to learn how to properly take care of your clip-in hair extensions, read on to discover all of our care tips and tricks.
+So, if you want to learn how to properly take care of your clip-in hair extensions, watch the video below or read on to discover all of our care tips and tricks.

 How long do hair extensions last?

 The lifespan of Luxies can range anywhere between 3 to 6 months to a year or longer, depending on the general care they receive and how often they are worn.
 Remember, the more you wash and heat style your extensions, the shorter their lifespan will be, so try to keep washing and using products on your extensions to a minimum.
 The important thing to remember is that your hair extensions don’t have a natural hydration source like your own hair does, so keeping them moisturized and reducing dryness is crucial to prolonging their lifespan.

 It takes only a few minutes to put away your Luxy Hair extensions, and those few minutes can make all the difference to the quality and lifespan of your extensions.
 After removing your clip-in hair extensions, ensure that all of the clips are closed shut.
 When prepping your extensions for storage, we always recommend brushing the set.
 Always make sure you store your extensions in a cool and dry place away from direct sunlight (like a closet, cabinet or dresser drawer).
 Also, ensure your extensions are completely dry when storing them to prevent mold and other bacteria from growing.